 Three reasons for choosing the name Lizard Brain Solutions:

 Short answer: It's part and parcel among visual practitioners to choose offbeat company names.
 The Grove Consultants.
 Alphachimp.
 Discovery Doodles.
-Loosetooth.
 Ink Factory.
 ImageThink.
 Corporate Graffiti Artist.
 Marker Ninja.
-(Click here for a random visualization company name generator.)
+Dancing with Markers.

 Long answer: The lizard brain is a real thing.
 It's one of the most primitive, ancient parts of the brain, the amygdala.
 It sits at the back of the brain close to the brain stem, and is about as far removed from the neocortex and logical, rational thought as it gets.
 It's responsible for the lightning-fast fight-or-flight response that's triggered by sensory stimulus (including the visual cortex.)
 The lizard brain is what keeps our reflexes sharp when we're driving at sixty miles per hour and a two-by-four flips off the back of a pickup truck ahead of us.
 It's ALSO responsible for that rush of adrenaline you feel when someone sitting across the table from you in a meeting says something you don't like.
 We like to think we're logical creatures affected by emotion.
 We're not.
 We're emotional creatures affected by logic.

 I was first introduced to the concept of the lizard brain by the book "Crucial Conversations."
 Seth Godin also wrote about the lizard brain in his book "Poke The Box."
 Quoting Steven Pressfield, Godin calls the lizard brain "the resistance," which urges you to compromise, sabotages your best opportunities, and ruins your best chance to do great work.